Umesh21-Martech/Umesh/README.md

 ## 👨‍💻 About Me

 - 🔭 I specialize in designing and delivering **personalized digital experiences** using Adobe Experience Cloud
-- ⚡ Currently working on **Adobe Experience Platform (AEP), Adobe Target, and Analytics** for real-time customer journeys
+- ⚡ Currently working on **Adobe Experience Platform (AEP), Adobe Journey Optimizer (AJO), Adobe Target, and Analytics**
-- 🧠 Strong focus on **data architecture, audience segmentation, and AI-driven personalization**
+- 🧠 Strong focus on **Real-Time CDP, data architecture, audience segmentation, and AI-driven personalization**
 - 🔗 Experienced in integrating **Salesforce, AWS, and PEGA** for unified customer profiles
-- 📊 Passionate about turning **data into actionable insights**
+- 📊 Passionate about turning **data into actionable insights and omnichannel experiences**

 ---